 This exclusion persists despite a growing body of research suggesting that women’s involvement in peace, security and transition processes is more likely to address issues of justice, reconciliation and accountability and therefore making peace deals more sustainable.

 Women’s exclusion from peace talks does not pay justice to the often constructive role women assume in their local communities in order to address and mitigate the effects of conflict; neither does it take into account the social transformations that conflict and uprisings may initiate in many countries when women start claiming a more active role in the public sphere.

-To encourage research on women, peace and security and enhance women’s involvement in these processes, the Friedrich-Ebert-Stiftung and Musawa /Women’s Study Center are inviting academics, especially from the field of political science, sociology and anthropology, political activists as well as practitioners from the field of civil society/ women’s rights movements to participate in a conference in Beirut from 16 to 18 Nov 2017.
+To encourage research on women, peace and security and enhance women’s involvement in these processes, the Friedrich-Ebert-Stiftung and Musawa /Women’s Study Center has invited academics, especially from the field of political science, sociology and anthropology, political activists as well as practitioners from the field of civil society/ women’s rights movements to participate in a conference in Beirut from 16 to 18 Nov 2017.

-Interested participants are invited to submit abstracts on the following questions:
+Interested participants were invited to submit abstracts on the following questions:

-The above-mentioned questions will be presented in the following three panels:
+The above-mentioned questions were be presented in the following three panels:

 Uprisings and Conflicts in the Arab World as a catalyst for social transformation?